 Wrap a towel around your neck

-- Take with your left hand the right side of the towel and with your right hand the left side
+- Take the right side of the towel with your left hand and the left side with your right hand.

-- Now lift the hand that is in front up until the towel is at the same height as your cheek
+- Now lift the hand in front up until the towel is the same height as your cheek.

-- Now pull with your arm and the towel your head in the full rotation to the side
+- Now pull with your arm and the towel, your head in full rotation to the side.

-- Repeat this ten times and then change to the opposite side by changing your hands
+- Repeat this ten times and change to the opposite side by changing your hands.

-- Finally, grasp the towel normal and lift your arms and look up at the same time
+- Finally, grasp the towel normally, lift your arms, and look up simultaneously.

 You can also see how to perform the exercise in this video.

 Perform this exercise twice a day.
 Rotate your neck as far as you can.
 It might hurt at first, but that’s no problem.
-You will feel it improve within days.
+You will feel it improves within days.

 Jaw pain relief exercise 2: Stretch your jaw muscles

-The second exercise focusses on stretching the muscles in your jaw.
-As I mentioned before, tightness of your jaw muscles is the main cause for jaw pain and temporomandibular joint dysfunction.
+The second exercise focuses on stretching the muscles in your jaw.
+As I mentioned, tightness of your jaw muscles is the leading cause of jaw pain and temporomandibular joint dysfunction.

-By stretching the muscles, you’ll improve the function of your jaw joint.
+By stretching the muscles, you’ll improve your jaw joint function.
 It also reduces the popping or clicking sound of your jaw when opening it.